 4. Why not bring in an associate for a while to see if we get along and if he or she is the right candidate for my practice?

-If we have learned anything over the many years of transitioning practices, it is that the odds of a typical associateship breaking up and becoming a disappointment for all concerned is over fifty percent.
+If we have learned anything over many years of transitioning practices, it is that the odds of a typical associateship breaking up and becoming a disappointment for all concerned are over fifty percent.
 We call these arrangements “ambiguity-ships”, because of the ill-defined parameters that govern the relationship and the lack of any up-front equity investment.
 In fact, the only reason to bring an associate into your practice without first establishing a well defined agreement and requiring an equity investment is if, and only if, both you and the associate have short-term goals and needs (meaning six to twelve months or less).
-If you hire an associate without requiring an equity investment within the first six months and without having a well-defined agreement in place, plan on him or her eventually leaving.
+If you hire an associate without requiring an equity investment within the first six to twelve months and without having a well-defined agreement in place, plan on him or her eventually leaving.

 Contrary to conventional wisdom, you do not have to “live together” for a year or two to see if he or she is the ideal candidate.
 In fact, the longer the relationship goes without the requirement of an equity investment and without the terms of a well-defined agreement in force, the greater the likelihood it will end in disappointment.
 Keep in mind a commitment to ownership is a much different kind of commitment and brings with it an entirely new mind-set and focus for all concerned.
 Unfortunately, we see far too many sellers who have well-paid associates in their practices for years without any problem, all the time expecting to someday sell the practice to the associate and ride off into the sunset.
-Many, if not all, of these situations have ended in disappointment and professional divorce.
+Some of these situations have ended in disappointment and professional divorce.
 Some have ended tragically, costing the seller thousands of dollars and years of his/her retirement.
 Do not put your practice at risk!
 If an associate cannot or will not make a commitment to ownership, how can you be sure they will when you need them to?